New Research · Farah et al., JACC 2026

 Familial Hypercholesterolemia (FH) Screening

 Variants in PCSK9, LDLR, and APOB — the three genes that cause inherited high cholesterol regardless of diet or exercise.
 1 in 250 people carry one.
 90% have never been told.
-A single PCSK9 variant raises heart attack risk by 79%.

 03